We've officially entered the Unreal Engine 5 era

 Epic told me that a new UE5 community hub with tutorials is being added, as are two new demo projects: Lyra, a new starter game which replaces the old ShooterGame template, and more interestingly, City Sample, which contains the city from the Matrix tech demo that weirdly only released on consoles.
 Someone will surely compile and distribute City Sample for those who just want to try it out, but for now, you'll have to install UE5 yourself if you want to try it (you can find the project here (opens in new tab)).
 Note that Keanu Reeves' face isn't included, but you could always try to make it yourself in MetaHuman Creator?

-Unreal Engine 5 is available now on the Epic Games Store.
+Unreal Engine 5 is available now (opens in new tab) on the Epic Games launcher.
 If you already had the UE5 preview version installed, it's about a 5GB update.